athisouparnika/aws-doc-sdk-examples/README.rst

 * **Use spaces, not tabs, for indentation**.
-Tabs are variable-length in most editors, but will usually render as 8 characters wide in printed documentation. *Always use spaces* to ensure consistent formatting in printed code.
+Tabs are variable-length in most editors, but will usually render as 8 characters wide in printed documentation. *Always use spaces* to ensure consistent formatting in printed code.//comment added

   You can ignore this rule for makefiles, which may *require* the use of tabs, but these are typically only used for building examples, and are not included in documentation.